-Freshly pumped milk will be fine in the refrigerator for 3-8 days.
-If you have a number of bottles in the refrigerator at any given time, it is a good idea to label them with the pump date (you can use a piece of masking tape) or order them with the oldest bottles in front so that they are used first.
+If you have a number of bottles in the refrigerator at any given time, it is a good idea to label them with the pump date (you can use a piece of masking tape or a dry erase marker) or order them with the oldest bottles in front so that they are used first.

 Freezing breast milk